octokit-cr/octokit.cr/README.md

 ## Contributing

+I don't only welcome contributions, I beg for them.
+If this is a library that might help you out please, help me by forking this repo and porting one of the many APIs that's not checked above.
+Thank you!

 1. Fork it (<https://github.com/watzon/octokit/fork>)
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)